isomerpages/pris-test/_join-us/Volunteer/Volunteer with Us.md

 As a volunteer, you:
 * Share knowledge and impart skills to help the inmates increase their reintegration potential.
-* Provide the emotional support that encourages offenders to stay focused and committed to their rehabilitation while serving sentence.
+* Provide the emotional support that encourages inmates to stay focused and committed to their rehabilitation while serving sentence.
 * Assist to stabilise and strengthen families left vulnerable when a loved one is incarcerated.
 * Form part of the prosocial network in the community, to reinforce the ex-offenders’ resolve to desist and support the reunification of families after release.

 The path to recovery and desistance can be challenging and is rarely straightforward.
-SPS welcomes you to join us on our journey towards a society without re-offending.
+The Singapore Prison Service welcomes you to join us on our journey towards a society without re-offending.

 **b.
 Areas where you can contribute as a Volunteer**